Jayz71189/Capstone-Project/README.md

       "errors": {
         "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price must be a positive number"
+        "price": "Price must be a positive number", "quantity": "Quantity must be between 1 and 9999" }
-      }
     }
     ```